 Within a judicial composition with creditors, the plan and the documents submitted by the debtors shall be accompanied by the report of an independent expert, designated by the debtor, attesting the veracity of the business data and feasibility of the plan itself.
-Restructuring agreements and certified recovery plans are also based on a debtor’s plan, the assumptions and conclusions thereof being certified by the said independent expert.
-Moreover, both judicial composition with creditors and restructuring agreement require a court approval.
+Restructuring agreements and certified recovery plans are also based on a debtor’s plan, the assumptions and conclusions thereof being certified by said independent expert.
+Moreover, both judicial compositions with creditors and restructuring agreements require a court approval.

-The debtor may request the court to authorise the terminating of pending contracts or suspend them for 60 days, which may only be extended once.
+The debtor may request the court to authorise the terminating of pending contracts or suspend them.
 Such request must be made by submitting a petition for a judicial composition with creditors, or afterwards once the same has been approved by court.

 The counterparty is entitled to a compensation equal to the damages resulting from the contract’s non-fulfilment.

-Such rules do not apply certain contracts such as employment contracts and property lease contracts.
+Such rules do not apply to certain contracts such as employment contracts and specific rules are provided for others (property lease contracts and finance agreement).

-In particular, Article 182 decies of the Bankruptcy Law states that Article 1239 of the Italian Civil Code applies to creditors who have concluded a restructuring agreement with the debtor.
+In particular, Article 59 of CIC (restructuring agreements) states that Article 1239 of the Italian Civil Code (the remission granted to the principal debtor frees the guarantors) applies to creditors that have concluded a restructuring agreement with the debtor.

 In the event that the effectiveness of a restructuring agreement is extended to non-adhering creditors, the latter shall not lose their rights against co-obligors, guarantors of the debtor and recourse holders.

-Creditors have the right to offset the debts they owe the bankrupt company with claims owed them by the same, even in case where they have not come due before the bankruptcy decree (Article 56 of the Bankruptcy Law).
+Creditors have the right to offset the debts they owe the bankrupt company with claims owed to them by that company, even where they have not come due before the bankruptcy decree (Article 155, CIC).

-For credits not yet come due, no set off will take place if the creditor acquired the credit by an inter vivos transfer after the bankruptcy decree or the year before.
+No set off will take place if the creditor acquired the credit by an inter vivos transfer after the bankruptcy decree or within the year before.

 A condition for the right of set-off is that debts and claims to be set off against each other must be liquid (and so determined in their amount) and be of the same nature.